Upstream¶

 Themes and palettes¶

-click-extra ships six built-in palettes (dark, light, dracula, monokai, nord, solarized_dark) and is the only Click-ecosystem library that lets end users define new themes or override existing ones from the CLI’s --config file ([tool.<cli>.themes.<name>]).
-Click itself has no theme system — formatter-level customization is still WIP upstream — and the competing rich help layers expose themes through Python or environment variables, not the CLI’s own configuration file:
+click-extra ships seven built-in themes (dark, light, dracula, monokai, nord, solarized_dark, plus a monochrome manpage) and is the only Click-ecosystem library that lets end users define new themes or override existing ones from the CLI’s --config file ([tool.<cli>.themes.<name>]).
+Click itself has no theme system (formatter-level customization is still WIP upstream), and the competing rich help layers expose themes through Python or environment variables, not the CLI’s own configuration file:

 Configuration validation¶